-Our managing partners are Mr David J Harris and Mr John Maciver.
+The anaging partners of Impartial Investigations are Mr David J Harris and Mr John Maciver.
 Mr Harris is a law graduate and has been a businessman and has a military background.

-Investigating and interviewing is our forte.
+Investigating and interviewing is their forte.
 There is a right way and a wrong way to interview people and witnesses.
-Our investigators know how to put interviewees at their ease and encourages them to tell what they know.
+Our investigators know how to put interviewees at their ease and encourage them to tell what they know.

-There is a reason we have Impartial in our name.
-We report what we find without bias.
+There is a reason they have Impartial in our name.
+They report what they find without bias.
 Your report will set out what was learned and from whom.
 It also states what was not answered and by whom.
-These are the famed red flags in any investigation and as much can be learned from a person’s refusal to answer as any other reaction.
+These are the famed red flags in any investigation and much can be learned from a person’s refusal to answer as any other reaction.

 Frequently Asked Questions

-How can I be sure Impartial Investigations is genuine and that you are who you say you are?
+How can I be sure Impartial Investigations is genuine and that they are who they say they are?

-If you have any doubts about us at Impartial Investigations, you should contact the Association of British Investigators (the ABI).
-They have checked our credentials – our training, our experience, our financial standing, our public liability insurance, and so on.
+If you have any doubts about Impartial Investigations, you should contact the Association of British Investigators (the ABI).
+They have checked their credentials – the training, their experience, their financial standing, their public liability insurance, their knowledge of data protection, their police records, and so on.
 Get the ABI’s contact details at www.theabi.org.uk.

 Does Impartial Investigations have proper insurance in place in case of mishaps?